friedger/info_tokens/docs/what_are_tfts.md

 ## Rivine

-Rivine, ThreeFold's blockchain...
+Rivine, ThreeFold's blockchain is a Proof of Blockstake protocol that powers the TFT.

 ![](/img/rivine-800.png)

-A perfect platform for any financial transaction, especially suited for microtransactions, and it is endlessly scalable thanks to the farmers joining the Grid.
+A perfect platform for any financial transaction, especially suited for microtransactions, and it is endlessly scalable thanks to the farmers joining the Grid and the autonomous layer driving the ThreeFold Network.

 ![](/img/perfect_platform-800.png)